Reformation Day Liturgy

 Your anger is inflamed because of our demerits.

 But please remember that we do call upon your name and that we bear your mark and badge.
-Undertake rather the work you have begun in us by your grace,

 so that the whole world may recognize that you are our God and Savior.
 Amen.

-* Words of pardon:
+*Words of Pardon

-"Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners—of whom I am the worst" (1 Tim.
-1:15).
+Christ Jesus came into the world to save sinners—of whom I am the worst" (1 Timothy 1:15).

-* Words of absolution:
+*Words of Absolution

 The Word

-Prayer for illumination
+Prayer for Illumination

-Scripture lesson: Luke 19:1—10 Sermon: "Salvation Has Come"
+Scripture Lesson: Luke 19:1–10

 The Lord's Supper

-Collection of alms
+Collection of Alms

-Prayers—Intercessions (concluded by singing the Lord's Prayer):
+Prayers—Intercessions (Concluded by singing the Lord's Prayer)

-"Our Father, Clothed with Majesty"
+Lord's Prayer : "Our Father, Clothed with MajestyWestra

-* Creed (All)
+*Creed

-(While the congregation recites the creed, the minister prepares the bread and wine.)
+[While the congregation recites the creed, the minister prepares the bread and wine.]

-Prayer of consecration
+Prayer of Consecration

 Institution: 1 Corinthians 11:23–29